Chippewa Lake Park: Abandonment and deterioration: 1978–2008

-About 4pm on Thursday, June 13, 2002, the ballroom burned down.
+About 4pm on June 13, 2002, the ballroom burned down.

 By 2008, several other buildings had suffered the ballroom's fate, including the hotel, arcade, Fun House, peanut stand, and maintenance building, all of which had been damaged or destroyed by fire.
 Other rides and structures still stood, in various states of disrepair.
 These included the roller coaster, the Wild Mouse, the Little Dipper, the Tumble Bug, and the frames of the Ferris Wheel and Flying Cages.
 Most other buildings across the park were in various states of collapse due to 30 years of neglect by this time.

 In 2008, 30 years after the park's closure, the land it stood on was offered up for sale with an asking price of $3.5 million, and, according to the realtor's website, was sold.
 The page which indicated this was last updated on March 26, 2008.

 The 2007 documentary film "Welcome Back Riders" featured Chippewa Lake Park.

 The horror film Closed For the Season, shot in 2008 and released in 2010, had several scenes shot at the park, and featured many of its derelict attractions as backgrounds.